espruino/BangleApps/apps/speedalt2/README.md

 # GPS Speed, Altimeter and Distance to Waypoint

-What is the difference between GPS Adventure Sports and GPS Adventure Sports II ?
+What is the difference between [GPS Adventure Sports] and [GPS Adventure Sports II] ?

-GPS Adventure Sports has 3 screens, each of which display different sets of information.
+[GPS Adventure Sports] has 3 screens, each of which display different sets of information.

-GPS Adventure Sports II has 4 screens, each of which displays just one of Speed, Altitude, Distance to waypoint or Time.
+[GPS Adventure Sports II] has 4 screens, each of which displays just one of Speed, Altitude, Distance to waypoint or Time.

-Use [BTN3] to cycle through the screens.
+In all other respect they perform the same functions.
+Use BTN3 to cycle through the screens.

 You can switch between three display modes.
 One showing speed and altitude (A), one showing speed and distance to waypoint (D) and a large dispay of time and selected waypoint.